top of page

 Managing accounts payable means ensuring that all invoices have been accounted for and that everyone gets paid in a timely fashion and accurately.
 AP is also a core in construction bookkeeping and accounting because:

-• Track supplier's and subcontractors' information to ensure payments are properly approved and process payments
+• Track supplier's and subcontractors' information to ensure payments are properly approved and process payments,

-• Keep accurate and up-to-date books to ensure cash forecasts are accurate and working capital can be optimized
+• Keep accurate and up-to-date books to ensure cash forecasts are accurate and working capital can be optimized,

-• Make sure suppliers are paid on time and boost relationships to gain favorable payment terms and discounts
+• Make sure suppliers are paid on time and boost relationships to gain favorable payment terms and discounts,

-• Prevent duplicated payment mistakes and fraud
+• Prevent duplicated payment mistakes and fraud.

 How to Improve Your Construction Accounts Payable

-Go Paperless
+2. Go Paperless

-Keep Track of the Terms of Your Invoices
+3. Keep Track of the Terms of Your Invoices

 The terms of your invoices are the amount of time that vendors or suppliers give you to pay an invoice.
 Some suppliers might even offer you discounts for submitting a payment early.
 If the terms require you to pay the invoice within 90 days, you need to submit payment within that timeframe so you don’t incur a penalty.
-Here are some of the most common terms you often see, please bear it in mind if you are unfamiliar with them:
+Here are some of the most common terms you often see, please bear them in mind if you are unfamiliar with them:

 • PIA: Payment is due before the work is completed